Generalization of the Haldane conjecture to SU(3) chains: General phase diagram

 \section{General phase diagram}

-Based on the renormalization calculations we have argued that the $\lambda$-term renormalizes to zero.
-Therefore from now on we will consider the action of Eq.\ \eqref{eq:fullactionphi} with $\lambda=0$.
+In the following, we analyze the general phase diagram of the flag manifold sigma model with $\lambda=0$.
 First we give an overview of the phase diagram based on considerations in the large $g$ limit and on the correspondence with $\mbox{SU}(3)$ spin models, then we present results of Monte Carlo simulations for finite couplings.